Find Healthcare Schools

 Public Public vs. Private

 The total student population at Towson University is 21,917, of which 18,730 students are undergraduates and of those, 16,238 are full-time.
-The average graduation time for an undergraduate student at Towson is 4.4 years.
+It takes the average Towson undergraduate about 4.4 years to complete their degree.

 Public Public vs. Private

 The total student population at University of Maryland Global Campus is 58,526, of which 47,080 students are undergraduates and of those, 10,425 are full-time.
-For undergraduates at UMGC, the average graduation time is 5.0 years.
+It takes the average UMGC undergraduate about 5.0 years to complete their degree.

-Approximately 27% of the students who attend this school take out loans.
-The typical student loan amount is $6,996 a year.
-UMGC has a 4.4% student default rate.
+Approximately 34% of the students who attend this school take out loans.
+The average amount of student loans is $5,842 a year.
+UMGC has a 1.2% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #5